swiftlang/swift-evolution/proposals/0253-callable.md

 We feel this approach is not ideal for the same reasons as the marker type attribute.
 A marker protocol by itself is not meaningful and the name for call-syntax delegate methods is informal.
 Additionally, protocols should represent particular semantics, but call-*syntax* behavior has no inherent semantics.

-In comparison, `call` methods have a formal representation in the language and exactly indicate callable behavior (unlike a marker attribute or protocol).

 ### Alternative names for call-syntax delegate methods

 In addition to `call`, there are other names that can be used to denote the